LaberLogic/BuildIT/README.md

 ####  **`schema:change`** — For Development (Recommended)

 This is the **preferred command during active development**.
 It resets your database, regenerates Prisma client, and runs seeding all in one go.
+This will only work with run dev.
+Other wise either adjust the env var to point to the docker containers localhost address.

 ```bash
 pnpm run schema:change